bmwcarit/Emma/doc/readme.md

 # Process
 Using the Mapfile Analyser is a two step process.
 The first step is to extract the required information from the mapfiles and save it to .csv files.
 This is done with the `emma.py` script.
 The second step is to visualise the data.
-The documentation can be found in the Emma visualiser readme document.
+This document explains the first part only, the visualisation is documented in the Emma visualiser readme document.

 # Limitations
 The Emma is only suitable for analyzing projects where the devices have a single linear physical address space: